nestauk/svizzle/packages/components/ui/src/gauges/screen/README.md

 ```

 Props:
-- `breakpoints`: an array of 4 numbers defining as the amount of chars filling the width of a device at a specific breakpoint.
+- `breakpoints`: an array of 4 numbers defining the amount of chars filling the width of a device at a specific breakpoint.
 E.g.:
 ```
-       60     82       100     120
+       45      90      135     180
 xsmall | small | medium | large | xLarge
 ```
 - `fontSize`: passing a string accepted by `font-size` sets the font size of the sample text;